datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions1

 You are in the `dental` repository.
-Use one Git command to check the status of the repository.
+Use `git status` to check the status of the repository.

 *** =hint1